jlprince21/thing_finder/README.md

 Output will be located at \[project]/build/app/outputs/bundle/release/app.aab

+# Pre-commit Steps

+Double check that `dart fix --dry-run` followed by `dart fix --apply` are run to keep Dart fixes coming in fresh!

 # Credits

 Inspired by [CodingWithTashi's drift tutorial series](https://www.youtube.com/watch?v=khwi8e3fZbM).
 Early versions of this project draw heavily from this example, thank you for your lessons.